jjgriff93/ai-contact-centre/api/evaluation/README.md

 uv sync
 ```

-Update the .env file in the ./ai-contact-centre/api folder for the aifoundry endpoint
+Update the .env file in the ./ai-contact-centre/api folder for the ai foundry endpoint

 ### 3. Setup the test runner .env file in the api/evaluation directory